FAQ & Help

 How do I set up a blog for my organization on JewishBoston.com?

-When you get set up with an account, you will have an Admin tab on your menu bar.
-You can add blog posts through the "Our Voices" link.
-Your post is published to your directory listing (under the Resources tab), as well as on the Voices pages that you have identified when you created the post.
+When you become an administrator for an organization, you will have a “Manage Blogs” tab on your menu bar.
+You can add blog posts there.
+Your post is published to your directory listing, as well as on the blog pages that you identified when you created the post.
 If your organization already has a blog outside of JewishBoston.com, you can link to it in your directory listing.
-Here are more detailed instructions for blogging, and here are some quick tips for successful blogging.
+Here are detailed instructions for blogging.